carlislerainey/wilks/doc/wilks.md

 But researchers cannot access useful prior information in all contexts, and some scholars prefer to avoid injecting prior information into the model.
 How can researchers proceed in these situations?
 Below, I show that while maximum likelihood produces implausibly large estimates under separation and standard errors, standard likelihood ratio tests behave in the usual manner.
 As such, researchers can produce meaningful $p$-values with a standard, well-known tool even while eyeing the coefficient estimates with suspicion.

+# Statistial Theory

+## Wald Test

+## Likelihood Ratio Test

+# Illustrations

+To illustrate the simplicity of hypothesis testing cunder separation compared to estimation, I reanalyze data from @BarrilleauxRainey2014 and @BellMiller2015 the that @Rainey2016 considers in great detail.
+For @BarrilleauxRainey2014, the likelihood ratio test provides a useful evaluation of their substantive claims.
+For @BellMiller2015 the likelihood ratio test proves less useful.

+## @BarrilleauxRainey2014

+@BarrilleauxRainey2014 examine U.S. state governors decisions to support or oppose the Medicaid expansion under the 2010 Affordable Care Act.
+But because all Democratic governors supported the expansion, separation occurs--Democratic governors perfectly predict support for Medicaid expansion.

+\tiny
+\input{doc/tab/br-fits.tex}
+\normalsize

 # References